Ichthyosis

 Ichthyosis: What Is, Types, Causes, Symptoms, and Treatment

-How To Treat Ichthyosis?
+How to Treat Ichthyosis?

 There is no cure for ichthyosis, but various treatment strategies help manage skin dryness and scaly, rough skin.
 Your healthcare provider may recommend the following strategies to relieve the symptoms: